build-trust/ockam/documentation/guides/rust/get-started/05-secure-channel/README.md

 // examples/05-secure-channel.rs
 // This node creates a secure channel and routes a message through it.

-use ockam::{Context, Result, Route, SecureChannel, Vault};
+use ockam::{route, Context, Result, SecureChannel, Vault};
 use ockam_get_started::Echoer;

 #[ockam::node]